sftpplus/sftpplus-docs/src/doc_source/configuration-auth/os.rst

 Operating system / Domain users
 ===============================

-An `os` authentication method can be used to authenticate users based on the authentication methods provided by the operating system.

 ..  contents:: :local:

 Introduction
 ------------

+The `os` authentication method can be used to grant access to SFTPPlus services for local users of the operating system that is running SFTPPlus.

+To prevent accidentally allowing SFTPPlus access to local users, the default SFTPPlus configuration rejects OS users.
+You need to explicitly configure the `allowed_groups` option to include the names of the OS groups for which you want to allow access to SFTPPlus services.

-It can also be used to authenticate administrators for the Web Manager service.
+The `os` authentication can also be used to authenticate administrators for the Web Manager service.
-For this, you will need to explicitly define a group or a set of groups in the `manager_allowed_groups` configuration options.
+For this, you need to explicitly define a group or a set of groups in the `manager_allowed_groups` configuration option.
-By default, no administrators are allowed.

 ..  warning::
-    On Unix-like systems, this authentication method can only be used when the SFTPPlus service is started as `root`.
+    On Linux systems, this authentication method can only be used when the SFTPPlus service is started as `root`.
+    This restriction is enforced by the default Linux security model.

 You can overwrite some of the account's settings (e.g. home folder path), by defining an account of type `os` inside the configuration file.